dassujan/STANDARD-FOUR/St. Xavier's School/UNIT:COMPUTER&SST&MSc.md

 53. **Explain how good habits at home and outside help prevent the spread of diseases.
 (4 marks)**
 54. **Describe the mutual relationship between citizens and the government in terms of maintaining society.
 (5 marks)**

+# Moral Science: Laughter Is the Best Medicine (Unit)

 # Moral Science: Laughter Is the Best Medicine (Unit) Practice Questions